NFDI4BIOIMAGE/training/_sources/content_types/publication.md

 The FAIR guiding principles for research data stewardship (findability, accessibility, interoperability, and reusability) look set to become a cornerstone of research in the life sciences.
 A critical appraisal of these principles in light of ongoing discussions and developments about data sharing is in order.

-Tags: FAIR-Principles, Data Stewardship, Sharing
+Tags: FAIR-Principles, Data Stewardship, Sharing, Exclude From Dalia

 Content type: Publication